Karina Yan Glaser

 Karina Yan Glaser (born 1979 or 1980) is an American author.
 She is best known for the seven-volume children's fiction series The Vanderbeekers, about a family with five children and several pets living in Harlem.
 By the time of the final book's release in 2023, the Vanderbeekers books had sold more than half a million copies and been translated into 13 languages.
 The first book in the series was named one of The New York Times Book Reviews notable children's books for 2017, and the second book in the series appeared on the New York Times Best Seller list for middle-grade children's books.
+Glaser's 2025 book The Nine Moons of Han Yu and Luli was a New York Times Best Seller and was recognized as a Newbery Honor book.

 Early life and education

 Glaser was born in California to Chinese immigrant parents and grew up in Pasadena.
 She has a brother.
 As a child, she was attracted to books about big families, in particular those set in New York City.
 Glaser moved to New York City for college at Barnard, where she met her husband.